What’s new in small cell lung cancer research?

-Although researchers are looking for ways to use vitamins or medicines to prevent lung cancer in people at high risk, so far none have been shown conclusively to reduce risk.
 Some studies have suggested that a diet high in fruits and vegetables may offer some protection, but more research is needed to confirm this.
-For now, most researchers think that simply following the American Cancer Society dietary recommendations (such as maintaining a healthy weight and eating a diet high in fruits, vegetables, and whole grains) may be the best strategy.
+While any protective effect of fruits and vegetables on lung cancer risk is likely to be much smaller than the increased risk from smoking, following the American Cancer Society dietary recommendations (such as staying at a healthy weight and eating a diet high in fruits, vegetables, and whole grains) may still be helpful.

-Another approach uses newer, more sensitive tests to look for cancer cells in sputum samples.
-Researchers have recently found several changes that often affect the DNA of lung cancer cells.
-Current studies are looking at new diagnostic tests that specifically recognize these DNA changes to see if this approach is useful in finding lung cancers at an earlier stage.
+Another approach now being studied uses newer, sensitive tests to look for cancer cells in sputum samples.
+Researchers have found several changes often seen in the DNA of lung cancer cells.
+Studies are looking at tests that can spot these DNA changes to see if they can find lung cancers at an earlier stage.

-Also known as autofluorescence bronchoscopy, this technique may help doctors find some lung cancers earlier, when they may be easier to treat.
+Also known as autofluorescence bronchoscopy, this technique might help doctors find some lung cancers earlier, when they are likely to be easier to treat.
 For this test, the doctor inserts a bronchoscope through the mouth or nose and into the lungs.
 The end of the bronchoscope has a special fluorescent light on it, instead of a normal (white) light.

-This imaging test uses CT scans to create detailed 3-dimensional pictures of the airways in the lungs.
+This imaging test uses a chest CT scan to create a detailed 3-dimensional picture of the airways in the lungs.
 The images can be seen as if the doctor were actually using a bronchoscope.

 Virtual bronchoscopy has some possible advantages over standard bronchoscopy.
 First, it is non-invasive and doesn’t require anesthesia.
-It also helps doctors look at some airways that might not be seen with standard bronchoscopy, such as those being blocked by a tumor.
-But it has some drawbacks as well.
+It also helps doctors look at some airways that they might not be able to reach with standard bronchoscopy, such as those being blocked by a tumor.
+But this test has some drawbacks as well.
 For example, it doesn’t show color changes in the airways that might indicate a problem.
-It also doesn’t allow a doctor to take samples of suspicious areas like bronchoscopy does.
+It also doesn’t let a doctor take samples of suspicious areas like bronchoscopy does.
 Still, it may be a useful tool in some situations, such as in people who might be too sick to get a standard bronchoscopy.